OnlyInAmerica/FFmpegTest/README.md

 Camera frames and Microphone samples are queued into instances of Android's [MediaCodec](http://developer.android.com/reference/android/media/MediaCodec.html), which performs the encoding in hardware.
 We poll MediaCodec after submitting each audio / video  to dequeue encoded data and pass it to FFmpeg.

 There are three JNI methods that bridge the tested Java/Android logic to FFmpeg.
-Their Java definitions are in FFmpegWrapper.java, their C implementations in FFmpegWrapper.c
+Their Java definitions are in [FFmpegWrapper.java](https://github.com/OnlyInAmerica/FFmpegTest/blob/master/src/com/example/ffmpegtest/FFmpegWrapper.java), and their C implementations in [FFmpegWrapper.c](https://github.com/OnlyInAmerica/FFmpegTest/blob/master/jni/FFmpegWrapper.c).

 + `prepareAVFormatContext(String outputPath);`
      + Prepares an `AVFormatContext` for output, currently by reading from an mp4 prepared using Android's MediaMuxer and identical codec parameters.